OpenSmock/Molecule/documentation/Create a Component.md

 Classes using a Trait automatically benefit from these methods, and must define that Trait’s requirements. \
 A Trait can be composed of multiple other traits.*

-Then, we create an Event Trait with an Event inside it.
+Then, we create an Event interface with an Trait inside it.
 ```smalltalk
 Trait named: #MolGPSDataEvents
 	uses: MolComponentEvents